sjperalta/FinteraAPI/README.md

 - Ruby (use the version in `.ruby-version`).
 Use `rbenv` or `rvm` to manage versions.
 - Bundler (`gem install bundler`)
 - PostgreSQL (or the DB configured via `config/database.yml`)
-- Redis (required for Sidekiq / background processing in non-inline mode)
 - Node + Yarn (only if JS/assets are used in your environment)

 ## Clone & install